How to Free a Stuck Brake Caliper Piston in These Easy Steps

 How to Prevent This from Happening in the Future?

-Although you use your braking system almost every day, it gets the least of your attention.
+Although you use your braking system almost daily, it gets the least attention.
 The key to avoiding all this trouble is checking on your braking system regularly and see whether any parts have been worn out or there is any sign of corrosion.

 The most important thing is to keep the system well lubricated to make sure everything runs smoothly.
 Use a high-temperature grease in the system, which will provide lubrication and protection on the outside for the piston and sliding pins.